ychen259/Managing-Team-GIthub/README.md

 - For each user story, you should create a feature branch with a name that describes what you are working on.
 - Commit your changes to this branch
-- You can push your branch to GitHub, which allows you to:
+- Push your branch to GitHub, which allows you to:
     - make a pull request to merge the code into another branch
     - allow other team members to commit code to your branch

 ![](tutorial_img/push_branch.png)

+Once you are confident that a feature is complete, you should make a **pull request** to merge the branches content into another branch.